 Were his personal life a reflection of peace Photo by John Cameron on Unsplash President Trump received three nominations for the 2020 Nobel Peace Prize, which was awarded to the United Nations’ World Food Programme today.
 Trump was nominated by the Norwegian politician Christian Tybring-Gjedde for his peace efforts between Israel and the United Arab Emirates.
 The two states … Continue reading President Donald Trump Might Have Won The 2020 Nobel Peace Prize

-And Three Tips to Help you Reinvent and Survive Photo by James Pond on Unsplash Covid-19 destabilized existing socio-economic structures and disrupted our existence.
+And Three Tips to Help you Reinvent and Survive Photo by Brian McGowan on Unsplash Covid-19 destabilized existing socio-economic structures and disrupted our existence.
 With the systems that supported many lifestyles decimated, your life goals may have changed, moved, or disappeared altogether.
-Being unable to plan your future with certainty may leave you restless, feeling as … Continue reading What Is The Coronavirus ‘Liminal Phase’?
+Being unable to plan your future with certainty may leave you restless, feeling as if you’ve … Continue reading What Is The Coronavirus ‘Liminal Phase’?